"We saw an opportunity in the market to expand our product line, but we didn't have the in-house technical talent."

 Code For Cash has an API and we offer complimentary integration with Zapier, ATS and CRM systems.

 Yes!
 Our general rule of thumb is that if somebody has written a blog article about it, we are able to recruit a competent developer.

 Everyone involved in the sourcing process at Code For Cash is an actual software engineer.
 It takes one to know one!

 We were founded in 2016.
 Our founder, Zack Burt, has recently left a startup and decided to write a book about freelance programming.
 That book became immensely popular and attracted a community of engineers.
 Soon, we discovered a business model of recruiting and began delivering wonderful results for our clients.

 You can put off hiring a contingency recruiter for a couple of days or even weeks, but we guarantee you, eventually you're gonna realize you need this.
 So the only thing that's gonna be different is you'll be a couple of days or weeks behind where you would be if you signed up with us right now.
 And, if you happen to stumble across a wonderful candidate in the meantime, you're still under no obligation to us whatsoever!

 We guarantee you these things, at zero cost to you.
 (1) A custom landing page that advertises your company and your open jobs.
 (2) Advertising of your company and open jobs, ubiquitously on job boards and in the developer community.
 (3) A pipeline of software engineer-reviewed candidates.

-We charge 20% of first-year salary once you hire one of our candidates.
+We charge a percent of first-year salary once you hire one of our candidates.
 We absolutely do not charge a percentage on things like equity, bonus compensation or benefits.
 There are zero hidden costs.

 We sign a contract but you can give notice and cancel at any time.